cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 ## Create the Video Player

-To start, we will create new `GameObject` to play and view a video.
+To start, we will create new `GameObject` to play and view a video feed.

 ### Create the Video Screen

 We will use a [Quad](https://docs.unity3d.com/Manual/PrimitiveObjects.html) object for the screen.
-Right click an empty space in the `Hierarchy` tab, select the `3D Object` section and click `Quad`.
+Right-click an empty space in the `Hierarchy` tab, select the `3D Object` section and click `Quad`.
 We can just name it `VideoScreen`.

 ![unity-create-quad](..\images\barracuda-posenet-tutorial-v2\part-2\unity-create-quad.png)